Unbounded dynamics for three dimensional vector fields: The general theorem:

+To conclude the proof, we now proceed by choosing some sufficiently small punctured neighborhood $N$ of $F$ around $\infty$.
+As discussed above, we can partition this neighborhood to flow lines which are repelled away or attracted to $\infty$.
+By decreasing the speed along these flow lines (without changing their topology) as $r\to\infty$ in $N$ we get a modification of $F$ - a new flow, which, by its definition, is orbitally equivalent to the previous one.
+Moreover, as this new flow naturally extends to $\infty$ by vanishing there, it follows $\infty$ is a fixed point for the said flow.
+The proof of Proposition \ref{polyinf} is now complete. \end{proof} \begin{remark} Using $n-$dimensional spherical coordinates (see \cite{hyper}), one can generalize Proposition \ref{polyinf} to $n-$dimensional polynomial vector fields. \end{remark}

-This example leads us to ask the following: since in general we cannot hope to study the dynamics of $F$ at the fixed point at $\infty$ using smooth tools, how can we study it?
-To this end, we now introduce the following definition, inspired by the Poincare Index of a smooth vector field (see Ch.6 in $[12]$).
-To begin, we first recall that if $x\in\mathbf{R}^3$ is an isolated fixed point for a vector field $F$, the \textbf{Poincare Index} is defined as the degree of $\frac{F}{||F||}$ on some sufficiently small sphere centered at $x$.
-Using the homotopy invariance of the degree of sphere maps, we now generalize this definition as follows: \begin{definition} Let $F$ be a smooth- vector field of $\mathbf{R}^3$ which has a finite number of fixed points and extends continuously to $\infty$.
-Let $r>0$ is sufficiently large s.t. all the fixed points of $F$ are inside the ball $B_r=\{(x,y,z)|||(x,y,z)||<r\}$ and set $S_r=\{(x,y,z)|||(x,y,z)||=r\}$.
-Then, we define the \textbf{Poincare Index of} $\infty$ as $-d$, where $d$ is the degree of $\frac{F(s)}{||F(s)||}$ on $S_r$. \end{definition}
+Before moving on, we remark that in general one should not assume the argument above extends the vector field $F$ smoothly to $\infty$ - or in other words, given a polynomial vector field $\dot{s}=F(s)$ which satisfies the assertions of Proposition \ref{polyinf}, there is no reason to assume $\infty$ will be a smooth fixed point for the flow - this would very much depend on the properties of $g_k$, which cannot be assumed to have "simple" behavior.
+This leads us to ask the following: since in general we cannot hope to study the dynamics of $F$ at the fixed point at $\infty$ using smooth tools, how can we study it?
+To this end, we now introduce the following definition, inspired by the Poincaré index of a smooth vector field (see Ch.6 in \cite{Mil}).
+We first recall that if $x\in\mathbb{R}^3$ is an isolated fixed point for a vector field $F$, the \textbf{Poincaré index} is defined as the degree of $\frac{F}{\mid \mid F\mid \mid }$ on some sufficiently small sphere centered at $x$.
+Using the homotopy invariance of the degree of sphere maps, we now generalize this definition as follows: \begin{definition} Let $F$ be a smooth vector field of $\mathbb{R}^3$ which has a finite number of fixed points and extends continuously to $\infty$ as in Prop.\ref{polyinf}.
+Let $r>0$ is sufficiently large such that all the fixed points of $F$ are inside the ball $B_r=\{(x,y,z)\mid \mid \mid (x,y,z)\mid \mid <r\}$ and set $S_r=\{(x,y,z)\mid \mid \mid (x,y,z)\mid \mid =r\}$.
+Then, we define the \textbf{Poincaré index of} $\infty$ as $-d$, where $d$ is the degree of $\frac{F(s)}{\mid \mid F(s)\mid \mid }$ on $S_r$. \end{definition}